 Controlling the Sampling Ratio.
 One of the benefits of using our approach is the flexibility offered in the type of packets that are sampled which is proportional to the number of packets sampled.
-For example, Preacher can configure the switches to sample only TCP handshake packets to monitor attacks on micro flows, or sample packets based on port numbers.
+For example, Preacher can configure the switches to sample only TCP handshake packets to monitor attacks on micro flows, or sample packets based on port numbers, e.g., UDP:53 for DNS, TCP:1812 for RADIUS authentication to monitor attacks on specific services.
+The sampling ratio can be controlled based on the time of day as well, e.g., sample TCP handshakes during peak activity and sample based on checksums during non-peak hours.

 Extending Preacher to Other Networks.
 So far we have used a data center network (in particular, a Clos network) as our primary topology of Preacher.
 Of course, Preacher can also be employed in wide area networks (WAN) and ISP networks, within a single administrative domain.
+Indeed, we observe that ISPs are already moving towards a software-defined network [28].
+Hence, Preacher can leverage the centralized control and global network in the ISP to detect forwarding attacks.
+In fact, we observe that using Preacher, one can obtain fine-grained monitoring over the network, as the sampling can be applied at switches (L2), and routers (L3) in unison.